MKD20590/Dimension-Switcher/README.md

 ##  📜Scripts and Features

-You are able to do many stuff in the game like walking, jumping, and switching dimension thanks to the following scripts.
+You are able to walk, jump, and switch dimension because of the following scripts.

 |  Script       | Description                                                  |
 | ------------------- | ------------------------------------------------------------ |